Gkconsulting20/prochenous2/replit.md

 ### Core Design Decisions
 - **UI/UX**: Modern, responsive design with a RED theme, card-based layouts, and custom logos.
 Features intuitive dashboards for both clients and professionals.
 - **Security**: Robust security measures including bcrypt password hashing, environment variable for secret key, and comprehensive form validation.
-- **Freemium Model**: Implements a "gratuit" and "premium" subscription system (2000 FCFA/month), gating advanced features like internal messaging, favorites, enriched profiles, advanced statistics, and geolocation.
+- **Freemium Model**: Implements a "gratuit" and "premium" subscription system (1000 FCFA/month - prix de lancement), gating advanced features like internal messaging, favorites, enriched profiles, advanced statistics, and geolocation.
 Payment via T-Money or Flooz.
 - **Geolocation**: Premium-only feature utilizing HTML5 Geolocation API, Haversine formula for distance calculation, and sorting professionals by proximity.
 - **Professional Verification**: System for professionals to upload verification documents, with statuses and a "✓ Vérifié" badge for verified profiles.
 - **Scalability**: Designed with a clear project structure and plans for production-grade WSGI server (Gunicorn).